wubin28/wuzhenbens_playground/word_count_cpp/README.md

 - Return Type: std::vector<std::string>
 - Business Meaning: A vector containing all lines read from the specified file chunk

+Notes:
+- The function is marked as [[nodiscard]] and inline
+- Uses a buffer of size BUFFER_SIZE (8192 bytes) for reading
+- Throws std::runtime_error if unable to open the file
 ```

 ## threadSafeOutput